oscar-system/oscar-website/blogs/_posts/2018-06-15-AbstractAlgebra.md

 ## What is planned for the future of AbstractAlgebra?

-AbstractAlgebra is already quite stable, and we are using it extensively in other components of Oscar that we are working on.
+AbstractAlgebra is already quite stable, and we are using it extensively in other components of OSCAR that we are working on.

 However, there are many other things we'd like to add in the future.